-A very minor amount of deficient concrete sidewalk panels and curbs and gutters were observed, requiring repair.
+The concrete sidewalks and the curbs and gutters range from fair to continuing good condition with a few deficiencies observed, requiring repair near-term.
 The liability and costs associated with personal injury lawsuits resulting primarily from sidewalk and curb tripping hazards are too great to defer repair.
 It is our opinion that deficiencies, which pose a hazard to pedestrians should be corrected as soon as practicable.